Skip to main content

 <h2 class="heading hide-accessible">Summary</h2>

-Magnetic random access memory (MRAM) using electrical current to switch magnetic layers has been on the market for around 5 years.
+Magnetic random access memory (MRAM) using electrical current to switch magnetic layers has been on the market for a few years.
 It has the potential to replace much of the memory hierarchy in computer architectures but the device footprint and energy consumption are still too large to be competitive.
 To address the latter, there are several ongoing investigations into the use of electric field to manipulate nanomagnets, either by directly applying a gate voltage or indirectly via piezoelectric strain.
 Along with this has come an interest in the physics of interfaces of magnetic layers with other materials such as ferroelectrics, oxides and topological insulators.
 In previous work we have pioneered the piezoelectric strain control of ultrathin ferromagnetic layers with perpendicular magnetization (relevant to perpendicular magnetic recording, for example), and we have begun to explore the influence of strain at the surface of ferroelectric barium titanate on the magnetic domain structures in adjacent ferromagnetic layers.
 The use of a single crystal ferroelectric enables larger strain to be generated at the interface where it is needed, in contrast to commercial piezoelectric stressors where the surfaces are too rough to deposit high quality magnetic layers.
 The aim of this project is to replace the ferromagnet with a ferrimagnet, which has a smaller net magnetization making it promising, for example, for fast and efficient read/write operations, and which in the right composition has a peculiar sensitivity to strain.
 Ferrimagnet/ferroelectric structures will be grown in the Royce deposition facility at the University of Leeds, which combines several thin film growth techniques in one system, and characterised using state-of-the-art instruments in the Condensed Matter group.
 The goal will be to control the magnetic properties of the ferrimagnet reversibly by applying a voltage to the ferroelectric.
 The choice of materials will be guided by the principle of sustainability, ensuring that they are plentiful, as defined by the European Chemical Society in 2019.
 This requirement is already met by the constituent elements of barium titanate and some ferrimagnets too.

 <h2 class="heading">How to apply</h2>

-<p>Formal applications for research degree study should be made online through the&nbsp;<a href="https://www.leeds.ac.uk/research-applying/doc/applying-research-degrees">University&#39;s website</a>.
-Please state clearly in the Planned Course of Study thatyou are applying for <em><strong>PHD Physics &amp; Astronomy FT</strong></em> and in the research information section&nbsp;that the research degree you wish to be considered for is <em><strong>Strain control of ferrimagnets</strong></em>&nbsp;as well as&nbsp;<a href="https://eps.leeds.ac.uk/physics/staff/4118/dr-thomas-moore">Dr Thomas Moore</a> as your proposed supervisor&nbsp;and in the finance section, please state clearly&nbsp;<em><strong>the funding that you are applying for, if you are self-funding or externally sponsored</strong></em>.</p> <p>If English is not your first language, you must provide evidence that you meet the University&#39;s minimum English language requirements (below).</p> <p style="margin-bottom:11px"><em>As an international research-intensive university, we welcome students from all walks of life and from across the world.
+<p>Formal applications for research degree study should be made online through the <a href="https://www.leeds.ac.uk/research-applying/doc/applying-research-degrees">University's website</a>.
+Please state clearly in the Planned Course of Study thatyou are applying for <em><strong>PHD Physics & Astronomy FT</strong></em> and in the research information section that the research degree you wish to be considered for is <em><strong>Strain control of ferrimagnets</strong></em> as well as <a href="https://eps.leeds.ac.uk/physics/staff/4118/dr-thomas-moore">Dr Thomas Moore</a> as your proposed supervisor and in the finance section, please state clearly <em><strong>the funding that you are applying for, if you are self-funding or externally sponsored</strong></em>.</p> <p>If English is not your first language, you must provide evidence that you meet the University's minimum English language requirements (below).</p> <p style="margin-bottom:11px"><em>As an international research-intensive university, we welcome students from all walks of life and from across the world.
 We foster an inclusive environment where all can flourish and prosper, and we are proud of our strong commitment to student education.
 Across all Faculties we are dedicated to diversifying our community and we welcome the unique contributions that individuals can bring, and particularly encourage applications from, but not limited to Black, Asian, people who belong to a minority ethnic community, people who identify as LGBT+ and people with disabilities.
-Applicants will always be selected based on merit and ability.</em></p> <p class="MsoNoSpacing">Applications will be considered on an ongoing basis. &nbsp;Potential applicants are strongly encouraged to contact the supervisors for an informal discussion before making a formal application. &nbsp;We also advise that you apply at the earliest opportunity as the application and selection process may close early, should we receive a sufficient number of applications or that a suitable candidate is appointed.</p> <p>Please note that you must provide the following documents in support of your application by the closing date of 3 April 2024 for Leeds Opportunity Research Scholarship or&nbsp;8 April 2024 for Leeds Doctoral Scholarship:</p> <ul> <li>Full Transcripts of all degree study or if in final year of study, full transcripts to date</li> <li>Personal Statement outlining your interest in the project</li> <li>CV</li> </ul>
+Applicants will always be selected based on merit and ability.</em></p> <p class="MsoNoSpacing">Applications will be considered on an ongoing basis.
+Potential applicants are strongly encouraged to contact the supervisors for an informal discussion before making a formal application.
+We also advise that you apply at the earliest opportunity as the application and selection process may close early, should we receive a sufficient number of applications or that a suitable candidate is appointed.</p> <p style="margin-bottom:11px"><strong>Please note that you must provide the following documents in support of your application by the closing date of Friday 13 December 2024 if applying for the Bell Burnell Scholarship, Monday 6 January 2025 if applying for the China Scholarship Council-University of Leeds Scholarship, Monday 3 February 2025 if applying for Leeds Doctoral Scholarship or Tuesday 1 April 2025 for Leeds Opportunity Research Scholarship.</strong></p> <p>If you are applying with external sponsorship or you are funding your own study, please ensure you provide your supporting documents at the point you submit your application:</p> <ul> <li>Full Transcripts of all degree study or if in final year of study, full transcripts to date</li> <li>Personal Statement outlining your interest in the project</li> <li>CV</li> </ul>

 <h2 class="heading heading--sm">Entry requirements</h2>